Gone with the Wind (novel): Part V

 Mr. and Mrs. Butler honeymoon in New Orleans, spending lavishly.
-Upon returning to Atlanta, the couple builds a gaudy new mansion on Peachtree Street.
-Rhett happily pays for the house to be built to Scarlett's specifications, but describes it as an "architectural horror".
-Shortly after moving into the house, the sardonic jabs between them turn into quarrels.
-Scarlett wonders why Rhett married her and then, "with real hate in her eyes", tells Rhett she is going to have a baby, which she does not want.
-Wade is seven years old in 1869 when his half-sister Eugenie Victoria, is born.
-She has blue eyes like Gerald O'Hara, and Melanie nicknames her "Bonnie Blue" in reference to the Bonnie Blue Flag of the Confederacy.
-When Scarlett is feeling well again, she makes a trip to the mill and talks to Ashley, who is alone in the office.
-In their conversation, she comes away believing Ashley still loves her and is jealous of her intimate relations with Rhett.
+Returning to Atlanta, they build a gaudy mansion on Peachtree Street.
+Rhett happily pays for the house to be built to Scarlett's specifications but describes it as an "architectural horror".
+Shortly after moving into the house, the sardonic jabs between them become quarrels.
+Scarlett wonders why Rhett married her and then, "with real hate in her eyes", tells Rhett she will have a baby, which she does not want.
+Wade is seven years old in 1869 when his half-sister Eugenie Victoria is born.
+She has blue eyes, and Melanie nicknames her "Bonnie Blue" in reference to the Bonnie Blue Flag of the Confederacy.
+After feeling well again, Scarlett makes a trip to the mill and talks to Ashley.
+In their conversation, she comes away believing Ashley still loves her and is jealous of Rhett.
 She returns home and tells Rhett she does not want more children.
 From then on, they sleep separately, and when Bonnie is two years old, she sleeps in a little bed beside Rhett.
-Rhett turns his attention completely toward Bonnie, pampering her and working to ensure her a good reputation for when she enters society.
+Rhett turns his attention entirely toward Bonnie, pampering her and working to ensure her a good reputation when she enters society.

-Melanie plans a surprise birthday party for Ashley.
-Scarlett goes to the mill to stall him there until the celebration – a rare opportunity to be alone together.
-He tells her how pretty she looks, and they reminisce about the old days and how far their lives have departed from what they imagined for themselves.
+Meanwhile, Melanie plans a surprise birthday party for Ashley.
+Scarlett goes to the mill to stall him until the celebration – a rare opportunity to be alone together.
+The two reminisce about the old days and how far their lives have departed from what they imagined for themselves.
 They share an innocent embrace but are spotted in the moment by Ashley's sister, India.
 Before the party has even begun, a rumor of an affair between Ashley and Scarlett explodes across Atlanta, eventually reaching Rhett and Melanie.
 Melanie refuses to accept any criticism of Scarlett, and India is expelled from the Wilkes home.
-Rhett, drunker than Scarlett has ever seen him, returns home from the party long after Scarlett.
-His eyes are bloodshot, and his mood is dark and violent.
-He enjoins Scarlett to drink with him, but she declines with deliberate rudeness.
-Rhett pins her to the wall and tells her they could have been happy together.
-He then takes her in his arms and carries her to her bedroom, where they engage in an intercourse.
-The next morning, a chagrined Rhett leaves town with Bonnie and Prissy for three months.
-Scarlett is uncertain about her feelings surrounding Rhett, for whom she feels a mixture of desire and revulsion, and she learns she is pregnant with her fourth child.
+That night at home, Rhett, drunker than Scarlett has ever seen him and acting more violent than ever, encourages Scarlett to drink with him.
+However, she declines with deliberate rudeness.
+Rhett pins her to the wall and tells her they could have been happy together if she could have let go of Ashley.
+He then takes her in his arms and carries her to her bedroom, where they engage in intercourse.
+Several days later, a chagrined Rhett leaves town with Bonnie and Prissy for three months.
+Scarlett is uncertain about her feelings surrounding Rhett, for whom she feels a mixture of desire and revulsion.
+She then learns she is pregnant with her fourth child.